Sunday, January 8, 2012

 Imoya (天丼いもや)

+This tiny nondescript shop is synonymous with Kanda-Jimbocho and proof that good tempura does not have to be expensive.
 Only two items on its menu - tempura set (600 yen) and shrimp tempura (¥800), and it does them well.
 A quick 3 minute walk from the A5 exit of the Jimbocho station.
 The restaurant consists of a beautiful counter, apparently cut from a single board, with about 15 seats.
 The tempura set gets you rice, hot tea, miso soup with clams and, most importantly of all, 5 pieces of tempura - squid, shrimp, kisu (“sillago” in English — I’ve never heard of it), pumpkin and shiso leaf.
 Oh they have a tonkatsu specialty branch nearby too.

 1-4,Kanda, Jinbo-cho, Chiyoda-ku,Tokyo